ibm-cloud-docs/bare-metal/troubleshooting_port_disconnected.md

    Your firewall might be blocking ICMP traffic.
 For more information, see [Allowing SSH and pinging to a public subnet](/docs/vsrx?topic=vsrx-allowing-ssh-and-pinging-to-a-public-subnet).

    - Check that your firewall rules allow ping traffic from {{site.data.keyword.cloud}} IP ranges.
-For more information about IP ranges, see [{{site.data.keyword.cloud}} IP ranges](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges).

    - You can test whether the firewall is blocking traffic by running a traceroute from your workstation to the bare metal server.
 Notice whether the traceroute stops at a particular IP.
 If that is the IP of a firewall or gateway that you are using, then that is probably what is blocking pings.
 Contact your firewall administrator for guidance.

    - You can temporarily bypass the firewall or gateway and see whether the status of the server changes.